Dr Arjun Amar

 Activities and research interests

 Arjun’s research interests lie in understanding the processes that regulate animal distributions, demography and population dynamics, and applying this understanding to the conservation biology of declining populations.
 He is particularly interested in establishing causes of population declines, understanding the mechanisms that drive these declines and identifying appropriate remedial management to reverse or prevent these trends.
 His research has included work on raptors, waders and passerines in the uplands, woodland birds, lowland waders, and tropical forest birds and bats.
 Other research has focused on human-wildlife conflicts and he has published a number of papers surrounding the raptor-gamebird conflict.
-He sits on the grants review panel for the British Ecological Society and is an associate editor of Animal Conservation and Ibis.
+Arjun has been an associated Editor for Ibis since 2008.

 Christiaan Brink: Investigating the viability and potential impact of vulture restaurants as a strategy to conserve South Africa’s plummeting vulture populations.
 (Co-supervisors: Robert Thomson, Andrea Santangeli)